nextstrain/docker-base/README.md

 ### Continuous integration

-Every push to this repository triggers a new build of the image on [Travis CI][].
+Every push to this repository triggers a new build of the image [a GitHub Actions workflow][].
 This helps ensure the image builds successfully with the new commits.

 Images built from the `master` branch are additionally pushed to the [Docker registry][`nextstrain/base`].
-The build instructions used by Travis are in this repo's `.travis.yml`.
+The build instructions used by the workflow are in this repo's `.github/workflows/ci.yml`.

 [`nextstrain/base`]: https://hub.docker.com/r/nextstrain/base/